NYUAD-IM/artintel/WeeklySchedule.md

 - Techniques for interactive machine learning
 - Discuss Final Project

+#### Final Project ####
+For the final your are free to choose what you'd like to do.
+The project should be a creative use of machine learning.
+It should be more ambitious in scope compared to what we've done so far this semester.
+You could do any number of things.
+A few sample ideas are:

+- Build upon and fully complete one of your projects from earlier in the semester
+- Create an interactive classification app or game (example)
+- Create a physical comic book using style transfer
+- Create an interactive dance performance
+- Generate a musical composition or an EP of songs
+- Create a music/sound generation tool
+- Create a twitter bot (a variation could be a bot that learns and grows from people's responses)
+- Create an interactive application (tool/game/art piece) that uses text generation
+- Create an art piece that illustrates/amplifies characteristics of this technology (could be illuminating or comedic or both)
+The list could go on and on.
+The above should be considered far from exhaustive.

+You may work within a group or by yourself.

+##### Grading Rubric #####
+25% Creative Thinking: The project should not be just reproducing things using the tools we've looked at.
+It should have some novel implementation or approach in the application of the tech.
+Depending on the project, this could include indication of development of personal style/taste (if art project for example), and/or imaginative implementations of the tech in exploring ideas.

+25% Production Quality: The project needs to be well polished, with considerable work put into the finished work.

+25% Clear Conceptual Underpinning: The project needs to be well thought out, and have a clear concept that you are working with from start to finish.
+The documentation should clearly show the concepts you are engaging with.

+25% Machine Learning Application: The project should use and benefit from machine learning.

 #### Homework ####
 - **Sign up** for your Final Project group in the [Google doc](https://docs.google.com/spreadsheets/d/1qNrM-y9v7d1bLEWM8vftXMykj4tTjqwPNhAC_C-2Sm8/edit?usp=sharing)
 - **Develop** the rough idea for your final project and add it to the [Google doc](https://docs.google.com/spreadsheets/d/1qNrM-y9v7d1bLEWM8vftXMykj4tTjqwPNhAC_C-2Sm8/edit?usp=sharing)